strimzi/strimzi.github.io/_posts/2021-09-15-drain-cleaner.md

 To register the Drain Cleaner's endpoint at the Kubernetes control-plane level, you need to create a ValidatingWebhookConfiguration resource.
 This is a simple REST endpoint, exposed under `/drainer` URL path.
-When an incoming request matches one of the specified operations, groups, versions, resources, and scope for any of defined rules, the request is sent to that endpoint.
+When an incoming API request matches one of the specified operations, groups, versions, resources, and scope for any of defined rules, the request is sent to that endpoint.

 ```yaml